-This fun and interactive health education program engages people with disabilities and their support networks to learn about the importance of advocating for themselves to doctors, asking about cancer screenings, and taking a proactive role in their own health.
-Hounshell presents the inclusive program in community organizations across the state along with co-facilitators Melanie Hunter, Markey’s community outreach coordinator, and Morgan Turner, who is KIHC’s health education specialist and has a disability.
+This fun and interactive health education program engaged people with disabilities and their support networks to learn about the importance of advocating for themselves to doctors, asking about cancer screenings, and taking a proactive role in their own health.
+Hounshell presented the inclusive program in community organizations across the state along with co-facilitators Melanie Hunter, Markey’s former community outreach coordinator, and Morgan Turner, who is KIHC’s health education specialist and has a disability.

 “We want to create a culture of more engagement and more advocacy for good health, which will, in turn, foster partnerships between the disability community and the health community,” said Lindsey Mullis, health and wellness program director at HDI.
 “Our goal is for individuals with disabilities to take better care of themselves and we, as health professionals, can do a better job of taking care of them.
 This is an incredible opportunity to start that conversation.”